Honours Diploma

-Honours Diploma (榮譽文憑) is an undergraduate qualification in Hong Kong, but it does not officially recognize by the government and public universities.
+Honours Diploma (榮譽文憑) is an undergraduate qualification in Hong Kong, but is not officially recognized by the government and public universities.
 It was awarded by some post-secondary institutions, that were not with university status or officially facilitating quality assurance of all programmes at the levels of sub-degree and first degree.

 Qualification

 The Hong Kong Government and the universities in Hong Kong does not recognize that an honours diploma was equivalent to a bachelor's degree.
 As a result, holders of an honorary diploma could not directly apply for a master's program at universities in Hong Kong, and a bachelor's degree would even have to be re-studied for two years.

 The post-secondary colleges that awarded honorary diplomas in Hong Kong at that time were: